nerd190/migrator/README.md

 - Super fast snapshots with virtually no extra storage space needed (no sdcard, no problem).
 Automatic backups are enabled by default.
 - Updated documentation (much more detailed and comprehensive) and default config (user config will be reset this time).
 - Wizard can be launched either by running `migrator` or `M`. `M -v (or --verbose)` enables verbose for the next running session.
 The 5th option from the wizard menu shows the project's documentation.

-**2019.2.3.1 (201902031)**
-- Fixed app data backup logic error.
-- Wizard option 7 can also remove backups of excluded apps.